mozilla-ai/byota/docs/index.md

 ### 🔍 **Understand the System**
 #### _Dive deeper into how the Blueprint works:_
 - **[Step-by-Step Guide](step-by-step-guide.md):** A detailed breakdown of the system’s design and workflow.
+- 👉 Detail steps within the application

 <!-- - **[API Reference](api.md):** Explore the technical details of the core modules. -->

 ### 🎨 **Make It Yours**
 #### _Customize the Blueprint to fit your needs:_
 - **[Customization Guide](customization.md):** Tailor the project to fit your needs
+- 👉 explain what can be customized

 ### 🌟 **Join the Community**
 #### _Help shape the future of BYOTA:_